Computer Science Summer Work 2026 APCSA (Java) & APCSP (Principles)

 Both courses are doable if you work diligently during the school year and spend time on homework as needed.

-I want you to do over the summer is relax.
+Ms. Miller needs to do one thing first over the summer -- relax.
+You need a reset.
 This goes for both courses.
-Recharge your energy reserves.
+Recharge your energy reserves BEFORE you start thinking about the summer work for this course.
 Go on the family vacation, read books for pleasure, watch a few movies, play some video games, or have a few all-nighters playing those RPGs.
 Whatever you find fun - truly fun - do that!
-Those things you have to put off until you get a four-day weekend - the summer is your time.
+For a bit.
+Those things you have to put off until you get a four-day weekend - early summer is your time.

-There is a huge risk of imposter syndrome (Wikipedia link) that impacts some students, especially if they have little programming experience and/or problem-solving experience.
+There is a huge risk of imposter syndrome (Wikipedia link) that impacts some computer science students, especially if they have little programming experience and/or are unfamiliar with problem-solving.
+Top scoring students are most at rist for imposter syndrome because it can feel like in class that you are "not smart enough" because others have more experience than you do.
 You can learn programming for the first time, if you work diligently, consistently, and attend tutoring as needed.
-APCSA spends the first-semester learning basic algorithms, data types, print statements, user input, loops, decisions, flowcharts, and introduction to classes.
-The first semester is fast-paced.
-You should expect 1 hour of homework a night if you are not comfortable at all with programming, or typing.
+APCSA spends the first semester learning some basic algorithms, data types, print statements, user input, then jumps right into working with classes.
+The remainder of the course we consider flowcharts, loops, decisions, lists, and building stronger classes and constructors.
+The first semester is fast-paced - you are in the deep end by the second month.
+You should expect 1 hour of homework a night the first few months, if you are not comfortable at all with programming, or typing.
 Please keep the APCSA workload in mind as you add on additional AP courses.
-Students who had no programming experience, and 4 or more AP Courses, or 2 DE courses did find time management difficult.
+Students who had no programming experience, and 4 or more AP Courses, or 2 DE courses almost always find time management difficult.
 Read this article How to overcome impostor phenomenon.

-On a related note to imposter syndrome is a feeling that women and minorities are "not a part of" the computer world, or that it is not built for them.
-While it is true that anyone can learn a computer langauge, does everyone feel like they belong in that world?
+On a related note to imposter syndrome is a feeling that you don't belong in this class.
+New programmers, women, and minorities often feel they are "not a part of" the computer world, or that it is not built for them.
+"Here's how you can create a diverse and inclusive programming team" LinkedIn Article.
+While it is true that anyone can learn a computer language, does everyone feel like they belong in that world and on that team?
 There is an overlap and a gap in STEM in general, between girls and minorities participation long-term.
 It starts in education.
-APCSPrinciples is designed as an entry-course.
+AP CS Principles is designed as an entry-course.
 APCSP is designed to show everyone that there are many layers to programming, and that there are benefits to everyone in having as many different types of people as possible included at all stages of development of computer systems.
-To learn why it is important for big and small companies to be as inclusive as possible, Listen to this short 4-min article by Laura Sydell, "Can Computer Programs Be Racist And Sexist?"
+To learn why it is important for big and small companies to be as inclusive as possible, listen to this short 4-min article by Laura Sydell, "Can Computer Programs Be Racist And Sexist?"
 NPR.
 March 15, 20167:01 AM ET.

 The fourth thing, "Touch-Typing."

 APCSP and APCSA are similar to other Advanced Placement Courses.
-You are rewarded by completing the AP Exam Process for these classes even if you don't take the AP Exam.
+There is an AP Exam for each course.

 You are rewarded for...